 Additionally, it’s always fun to see the latest chocolate creations.
 There are usually two on display created by chefs at the resort.

-Next, we have Fresh Mediterranean Market, which is located on the ground floor of the Dolphin.
-This is a casual table service restaurant that serves breakfast, and they do take walk-ups.
+Next, we have Fresh Mediterranean Market, located on the ground floor of the Dolphin.
+This casual table service restaurant serves a breakfast buffet.

-The meal consists of a breakfast buffet with the ability to create your own omelet.
+The meal consists of various items with the ability to create a custom omelet.
 You can preview all of the menu items here.

 Picabu is located around the corner from Fresh Mediterranean Market and is considered a buffeteria.
-We have had several meals here since we started staying at the resort back around 2005.
+We have enjoyed several meals here since we started staying at the resort back around 2005.

 Picabu used to be open 24 hours, making it a prime location to pick up a meal after a late night at Magic Kingdom.
-Unfortunately, it’s no longer open all the time, which is why I mentioned remembering Fuel for late-night pizza earlier.
+But unfortunately, it’s no longer open all the time, which is why I mentioned remembering Fuel for late-night pizza earlier.

-This next restaurant at Disney’s Dolphin is truly a hidden gem type of place.
+This next restaurant at Disney’s Dolphin is truly a hidden gem.
 The Fountain is located on the ground level of the Dolphin.
-When you use the back entrance of the resort underneath the fountain, the restaurant will be to the immediate left of the escalators.

 You can preview The Fountain’s menu here.

-Moving on, we run into Todd English’s Bluezoo on the right-hand-side of the escalators.
-This is a Disney signature dining location that gets rave reviews.
+We run into Todd English’s Bluezoo on the right-hand side of the escalators.
+This Disney signature dining location gets rave reviews.

 Bluezoo is known for its high-quality seafood menu selections.
-However, if you aren’t a fan of protein from the sea, there are several pasta and meat selections on the menu.
+However, if you aren’t a fan of protein from the sea, several other choices include pasta and beef.

 More than likely, most of you have heard of Shula’s Steak House.

-As you probably also know Don Shula was a former Miami Dolphin head coach that lead his team to many wins.
-Included in those wins was an entire season where his team went undefeated.
+As you probably know, Don Shula was a former Miami Dolphin head coach that led his team to many wins.
+His team even went undefeated for an entire season.

-This restaurant serves as the pool bar, and they have a separate seating area where they take walk-ups.
-If you prefer to enjoy your meal out by the pool, they have a mobile order option as well.
+This restaurant doubles as the pool bar, and there is a separate seating area where they take walk-ups.
+Mobile ordering is available if you prefer to enjoy your meal out by the pool.

-The atmosphere (right at sunset) was perfect, the service great, and overall it was delightful.
+The atmosphere was perfect, the service excellent, and overall it was delightful.
 Make sure to get in a meal here while staying at the resort.
-You can preview their menu here.
+You can preview the menu here.

 Disney Swan Restaurants

 Across the lake, we have the Swan hotel.
-Technically, the resorts are only steps apart so that guests can enjoy the amenities offered at each one.
+Since the resorts are only a few steps apart, guests can enjoy the amenities offered at each one.

 The Swan is more of a boutique hotel with fewer crowds.
 While the Dolphin has a convention center attached and can be fairly busier.

 Java is a coffee bar of sorts located on the ground level of the Swan.
-Unlike the Dolphin, all of the resort’s dining, lobby, and retail stores can all be found on the hotel’s first floor.
+Unlike the Dolphin, all of the resort’s dining, lobby, and retail stores are located on the hotel’s first floor.

-Java is a nice place to grab a cup of coffee or a pastry.
+Java is an excellent place to grab a coffee or a pastry.

-Our next two restaurants at the Swan are Garden Grove and Kimonos.
+The following two restaurants on the Swan side are Garden Grove and Kimonos.

-Garden Grove sits next door to Kimonos and was formerly known for their character dining option.
-Unfortunately, the character dining option is no longer available.
+Garden Grove sits next door to Kimonos and was formerly known for its character dining option.
+Unfortunately, the character dining option is not available at this time.

-However, they are now open from Fridays through Sundays from around 7:30 a.m. until 11:30 a.m.
-If you are looking for this type of experience, make sure to check out the Disney character dining guide before your trip.
+However, they are now open from Fridays through Sundays from 7:30 a.m. until 11:30 a.m.
+If you are looking for this type of experience, check out the Disney character dining guide before your trip.

 Il Mulino is an Italian restaurant featuring menu items like risotto, pasta, and a commendable antipasti selection.

-That wraps up our look at the different Swan and Dolphin restaurants.
-Hopefully, this review was able to give you a few ideas for dining during your Disney vacation.
+This wraps up our look at the different restaurants at the Swan and Dolphin.
+Hopefully, this article provided you with a good overview of dining options for your upcoming vacation.

-For more dining options in the immediate resort area you might try the Ale and Compass for breakfast one morning.
-The Boardwalk Bakery is a decent place to pick up sweet treats and I love their grilled cheese.
+For more dining options in the immediate resort area, you might try the Ale and Compass for breakfast one morning.
+And the Boardwalk Bakery is a decent place to pick up sweet treats, and I love their grilled cheese.